Arlington National Cemetery: Arlington Memorial Amphitheater

-The Tomb of the Unknowns is part of the Arlington Memorial Amphitheater.
+The Tomb of the Unknown Soldier is part of the Arlington Memorial Amphitheater.
 The Memorial Amphitheater has hosted state funerals and Memorial Day and Veterans Day ceremonies.
 Ceremonies are also held for Easter.
 About 5,000 people attend these holiday ceremonies each year.
 The structure is mostly built of Imperial Danby marble from Vermont.
-The Memorial Display room, between the amphitheater and the Tomb of the Unknowns, uses Botticino stone, imported from Italy.
+The Memorial Display room, between the amphitheater and the Tomb of the Unknown Soldier, uses Botticino stone, imported from Italy.
 The amphitheater was the result of a campaign by Ivory Kimball to construct a place to honor America's servicemen/women.
-Congress authorized the structure on March 4, 1913.
-Woodrow Wilson laid the cornerstone for the building on October 15, 1915.
+Congress authorized the structure on 4 March 1913.
+Woodrow Wilson laid the cornerstone for the building on 15 October 1915.
 The cornerstone contained 15 items including a Bible and a copy of the Constitution.

-Before the Arlington Memorial Amphitheater was completed in 1921, important ceremonies were held at what is now known as the "Old Amphitheater."
+Before the Arlington Memorial Amphitheater was completed in 1921, important ceremonies were held at what is now known as the "Old Amphitheater".
 This structure sits where Robert E. Lee once had his gardens.
 The amphitheater was built in 1868 under the direction of Civil War General John A. Logan.
-Gen. James A. Garfield was the featured speaker at the Decoration Day dedication ceremony, May 30, 1868, later being elected as President of the United States in 1881.
+Gen. James A. Garfield was the featured speaker at the Decoration Day dedication ceremony, 30 May 1868, later being elected as President of the United States in 1880.
 The amphitheater has an encircling colonnade with a latticed roof that once supported a web of vines.
 The amphitheater has a marble dais, known as "the rostrum", which is inscribed with the U.S. national motto found on the Great Seal of the United States, E pluribus unum ("Out of many, one").
 The rostrum was designed by General Montgomery C. Meigs, then Quartermaster General of the U.S. Army.
 The amphitheater seats 1,500 people and has hosted speakers such as William Jennings Bryan.

 Memorials

 Tomb of the Unknown Soldier

 The Tomb of the Unknown Soldier stands on top of a hill overlooking Washington, D.C.
 One of the more well-attended sites at the cemetery, the tomb is made from Yule marble quarried in Colorado.
 It consists of seven pieces, with a total weight of 79 short tons (72 metric tons).
-The tomb was completed and opened to the public April 9, 1932, at a cost of $48,000.
+The tomb was completed and opened to the public 9 April 1932, at a cost of $48,000.

 Other unknown servicemen were later placed in crypts there, and it also became known as the Tomb of the Unknowns, though it has never been officially named.
 The soldiers entombed there are: